jonthysell/Chordious/CHANGELIST.md

 ## 1.9.15295.1615 ##
 * Added F5 to "refresh" the Finders
 * New DiagramFretLabelEditor lets you customize fret label styles in the DiagramEditor
-* Fixed issues when selecting thew wrong marks/fret labels in the editor
+* Fixed issues when selecting the wrong marks/fret labels in the editor
 * Other minor bugfixes

 ## 1.9.15293.247 ##